Salaar-Saaiem/Conversational-AI-Agent-for-Smart-IoT-Control/Documentation/Weekly Planner.md

-# 🗓️ AI-Based IoT Agent Suite — Development Plan
+# 🧱 Production-Grade Weekly Plan — AI-Based IoT Agent Suite

-This document outlines the 6-week development roadmap to build a fully working, chat-based AI agent that can control, monitor, and optionally predict IoT device behavior via natural language.
+This 7-week roadmap covers everything needed to build, test, and deploy a production-level AI-powered IoT assistant that works via Telegram and integrates with MQTT-controlled devices.

 ---